Healthy and creamy fish chowder is hearty and filling and makes a wonderful, nutritious winter meal.

 I make this healthy fish chowder without potatoes, to keep carbs in check.
-I like to use cod when making this creamy fish chowder, but any mild white fish, halibut for example, would work.
+And I like to use cod when making this creamy fish chowder, but any mild white fish, such as halibut, would work.

 I find that I enjoy white fish (which I often find bland) much more when they’re cooked in a flavorful broth.
 Another good example is this fine recipe for spicy fish stew.
 But if you need a basic recipe for cooking cod, try this baked cod recipe.
 It’s excellent.

 - 1 teaspoon kosher salt, divided

 - 1/2 teaspoon black pepper, divided

 - 1 teaspoon sweet paprika